An explicit solution to the weak Schottky problem: The Schottky-Jung proportionalities

 which is a degree 16 {\em polynomial} in theta constants of the genus 4 Jacobian $J(C)$.
 This equation was discovered by Schottky, and was rigorously proven by Igusa~\cite{igusagen4} and Freitag~\cite{freitaggen4} to generate $\calI_4^J$, i.e.~to be the unique defining equation for $Th(\calJ_4)\subset Th(\calA_4)$.

-In our case we are interested in applying Schottky-Jung proportionalities for $\eta_g$ to $R_{jk}$, and the result is \begin{lm} For any $3\le j<k\le g$ the identity $S_{jk}=SJ^{\eta_g}(R_{jk})$ holds. \end{lm} \begin{proof} Indeed, applying the Schottky-Jung proportionalities~\eqref{eq:SJetag} to $R_{34}$, one obtains an expression in square roots of theta constants that is one of the factors in $S_{34}$, and then taking the product over all possible choices of square roots gives exactly the product given by $S_{34}$, so that $S_{34}=SJ^{\eta_g}(R_{34})$.
+In our case, applying Schottky-Jung proportionalities for $\eta_g$ to $R_{jk}$ gives \begin{lm} For any $3\le j<k\le g$ the identity $S_{jk}=SJ^{\eta_g}(R_{jk})$ holds. \end{lm} \begin{proof} Indeed, applying the Schottky-Jung proportionalities~\eqref{eq:SJetag} to $R_{34}$, one obtains an expression in square roots of theta constants that is one of the factors in $S_{34}$, and then taking the product over all possible choices of square roots gives exactly the product given by $S_{34}$, so that $S_{34}=SJ^{\eta_g}(R_{34})$.
 Since the columns number $3,\ldots,g$ of $\eta_g$ are all equal, permuting the columns $3$ and $j$, and columns $4$ and $k$ gives the desired equality for all $j,k$. \end{proof}